Vehicle drives into home, catches fire in Grass Valley (VIDEO)

 An NID water main was also damaged during the incident and shot water into the air until workers could turn the water off.

-Neighbors at the scene said they did not hear any screeching tires and said they heard a vehicle traveling at an accelerated speed.
+Neighbors at the scene said they did not hear any screeching tires, but said they heard a vehicle traveling at an accelerated speed.

 Start a dialogue, stay on topic and be civil.